ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 *^p^ASSTNG] **ABILITY
 (PA)***

-f his characteristic represents the P\'ayer s ability to pass the ball (and ^tn^ some cases other players and Pehiapseven bombs!).
+f his characteristic represents the P'ayer s ability to pass the ball (and ^tn^ some cases other players and Pehiapseven bombs!).